| August 5, 2010 |

 Category: In Depth, Summer 2010

 About the Author: Timothy Teck Ngern Lim, M.Div.
 (BGST, Singapore), Ph.D.
-(Regent University), is a Visiting Lecturer for London School of Theology and Research Tutor for King's Evangelical Divinity School (London).
-He is on the advisory board of One in Christ (Turvey) and area book review editor for Evangelical Review of Society & Politics.
-He is an evangelical theologian ordained as a Teaching Elder with the Presbyterian Church (U.S.A.).
-He has published in ecclesiology, ecumenical theology, and interdisciplinarity.
-A recent monograph published entitled Ecclesial Recognition with Hegelian Philosophy, Social Psychology, and Continental Political Theory: An Interdisciplinary Proposal (Brill, 2017).
+(Regent University), is a Visiting Lecturer for London School of Theology and Interim Co-Minister for St Columba Presbyterian Church at Botany, Auckland (New Zealand).
+He is on the advisory board of One in Christ (Turvey) as well as various committees of the Northern Presbytery of the Presbyterian Church of Aotearoa New Zealand (PCANZ).
+He is an evangelical-ecumenical theologian, ordained as a Teaching Elder with the Presbyterian Church (U.S.A.), and received as a Minister of Word and Sacrament with the Presbyterian Church of Aotearoa New Zealand.
+He has published in ecclesiology, ecumenical theology, and interdisciplinarity including Ecclesial Recognition with Hegelian Philosophy, Social Psychology, and Continental Political Theory: An Interdisciplinary Proposal (Brill, 2017) and Multilateral Theology: A 21st Century Theological Methodology (Routledge, 2021).